Biochemistry

 Teaching

 From your first year you’ll study modules that span the molecular biosciences covering biochemistry, genetics, microbiology and molecular biology.
-Alongside these modules you’ll have the freedom to explore complementary topics across the breadth of bioscience, such as biomedicine, plant science, evolution and conservation.
+Alongside these modules you’ll have the freedom to explore complementary topics across the breadth of bioscience, such as biomedicine, antibiotic resistance and immune systems, plant science, even to evolution and conservation.

-Our staff are committed to great teaching and you'll have lots of opportunities throughout your degree to be creative, think independently, and express your ideas.
-You’ll be in the lab completing in-depth practicals across molecular genetics, DNA manipulation and protein structure analysis, and you’ll get the chance to use cutting-edge equipment to run your own in-depth research projects in an area such as clinical diagnostics or brewing biotechnology, giving you plenty of chances to gain new transferrable skills and experience to put on your CV.
+We encourage our students to be fully engaged throughout their courses, so you'll have lots of opportunities to be creative, think independently, and express your ideas.
+You’ll spend a lot of time in the lab, completing in-depth practicals across molecular genetics, DNA manipulation and protein structure analysis, and you’ll get the chance to use cutting-edge equipment throughout your degree.

 Find out more about our teaching